HorizenOfficial/evm-documentation/docs/deploy.md

 In the [EON Explorer](https://yuma-explorer.horizen.io/), perform the following steps to begin the verification process:

-1. Once you have deployed your contract, your developer tool will display a contract address to check the pending transaction.
-Copy the contract address.
+1. Once you have deployed your contract, your developer tool will display the address the network has assigned your contract to.
+Copy that address.

 2. Open the EON Explorer and paste the contract address into the **Search** field.